v2fly/domain-list-community/README.md

 This project manages a list of domains, to be used as geosites for routing purpose in Project V.

+## Purpose of this project

+This project contains only lists of domains.
+It is not opinionated, such as a domain should be blocked, or a domain should be proxied.
+This list can be used to generate routing rules on demand.

 ## Structure of data

 All data are under `data/` directory.
 Each file in the directory represents a sub-list of domains, named by the file name.
 File content is in the following format.